PearMeow/todo-list/README.md

 - [x] Tasks that contain title, description, due date, and priority
 - [x] Expand tasks upon clicking for more information
 - [x] Date library date-fns for date formatting
+- [x] Ability to edit tasks on the page
-- [ ] Ability to edit tasks on the page
+- [ ] Ability to add tasks on the page
 - [ ] Ability to delete tasks on the page
 - [ ] CSS to make the page look good
 - [ ] Sorting by due date